Advanced lung cancer is no longer an automatic death sentence

 Research and clinical trials at the University of Chicago Medicine Comprehensive Cancer Center have also created opportunities to offer every patient with non-small-cell lung cancer immunotherapy, including innovative drugs that block proteins that cancer cells use to disarm an immune response, thereby enabling disease-fighting T cells to attack, shrink or destroy tumor cells.

-“We also continue to research ways to reduce treatment toxicity and to understand why some tumors resist treatment so we can find new therapies to treat them,” says Patel.
+UChicago Medicine lung cancer experts continue to research ways to reduce treatment toxicity and to understand why some tumors resist treatment so we can find new therapies to treat them.

 Another huge advancement is screening for lung cancer using low-dose computed tomography (CT), which can decrease lung cancer mortality by 26 percent in men and 61 percent in women.